 Prior to arriving at UW-Oshkosh, Coppernoll spent three seasons as the head women's soccer coach and director of intramural sports at North Park University (Ill.).
 She coached the Vikings to a 22-31-3 record, including a 10-9 mark in 2002.

 Coppernoll’s first head collegiate coaching position was at Ripon College.
 Her only season at the school, the 1999 campaign, resulted in a 2-14 record.

-Coppernoll’s resume also includes assistant coaching positions at UW-Whitewater and Appleton East, Oshkosh West and Stevens Point Area high schools.
+Coppernoll’s resume also includes assistant coaching positions at UW-Whitewater and Appleton East, Oshkosh West and Stevens Point high schools.

 Coppernoll earned four varsity letters in soccer at Oshkosh West High School.
 She scored a school-record 62 goals during her prep career, including 17 in 1993 when she received all-state honors.
 Coppernoll was enshrined in the Oshkosh West Wall of Fame in 2018.

 At the collegiate level, Coppernoll played the 1993 campaign at NCAA Division I UW-Green Bay before transferring to UW-Stevens Point for the next three seasons.
 At UW-Stevens Point, she helped the Pointers to a 45-16-3 record (21-0-2 WIAC), two NCAA postseason appearances and a pair of WIAC championships.
 Coppernoll finished her UW-Stevens Point career with 28 goals and 22 assists.
 She was an All-WIAC first team selection in 1996 and a second team award winner in 1995.

 Coppernoll, who holds a United States Soccer Federation “C” license, is a former member of the NCAA Division III Women’s Soccer Championship and the NSCAA’s NCAA Division III Women’s Soccer Regional Ranking committees.